 Coba is nicely combined with a visit to the Spider monkey reserve in Punta Laguna.
 Please check our article on monkeys in the jungle about details.

 By far the most famous of the Mayan Ruins, this site is always crowded.
 It is one of the Seven World Wonders.
 The ruins are very well preserved but the fame has stolen the charm of this place.
 The only option for a good experience is to get there super early before the big tourist buses start arriving and to close-off your ears for the constant calls of the sales people from the numerous stalls with souvenirs.
 This implies an early morning start from Tulum.
 Chichen-Itza is 155 km from Tulum so it takes roughly two hours to get there in a car.
 Chichen-Itza is home to The Castillo, or the Kukulkan Temple as it is also called.

 - By car: 2 hrs drive from Tulum.
 On the way you will pass by Coba and Valladolid.

 - By Taxi: You will need to book a taxi for a full day if you decide to stop somewhere along the way.
 The cost would be appx.
 2500 pesos.

 - Guided tour: There are many tour operators offering excursions to Coba.
 Our advice is not to go for the cheapest possible option.
-For more tips on tours to Chichen-Itza pls check our article on choosing a tour company.
+For more tips on tours to Chichen-Itza pls send us a message.

-TIP: It would be a miss if you do not include a visit to the Balakanche dry caves and a stop in the beautiful town of Valladolid.
+TIP: It would be a miss if you do not include, in your trip to Chichenitza, a visit to the Balakanche dry caves and a stop in the beautiful town of Valladolid.